Dalian: Financial and IT industry

 Dalian is the financial center of Northeast China.
 There are the Dalian branches of China's five major banks: Bank of China, Industrial & Commercial Bank of China, China Construction Bank, Bank of Communications, and Agricultural Bank of China.
-Dalian City Commercial Bank is now called Bank of Dalian, which among other things handles processing of the Dalian Mingzhu IC Card for public transportation.
+Dalian City Commercial Bank is now called Bank of Dalian, which, among other things handles processing of the Dalian Mingzhu IC Card for public transportation.
 Bank of Dalian has opened branches in Beijing, Shanghai and Shenyang, among five other cities.

 Founded in 1993, Dalian Commodity Exchange (DCE) is the only futures exchange in Northeast China.
 The futures industry leaped forward in its development.
 Among its 19 listed futures products approved by the China Securities Regulatory Commission (CSRC) are corn, corn starch, soybeans, soybean meal, soybean oil, RBD palm olein, polished round-grained rice, linear low-density polyethylene (LLDPE), polyvinyl chloride (PVC), polypropylene (PP), ethylene glycol (EG), ethenylbenzene (EB), metallurgical coke, coking coal, iron ore, egg, fiberboard and blockboard.
-3 options are also listed for trading, which includes soybean meal, corn and iron ore options.
-In 2019, DCE achieved 1,331 million lots and RMB 68.92 trillion respectively in trading volume and turnover.
-According to the Futures Industry Association (FIA) of the U.S., DCE was 11th largest exchange in the world by trading volume in 2019.
+3 options are also listed for trading, which include soybean meal, corn, and iron ore options.
+In 2019, DCE achieved 1,331 million lots and RMB 68.92 trillion, respectively, in trading volume and turnover.
+According to the Futures Industry Association (FIA) of the U.S., DCE was the 11th largest exchange in the world by trading volume in 2019.

 Since the 1990s, Dalian has emphasized the development of the IT industry, especially in Dalian Hi-Tech Zone and Dalian Software Park in the western suburbs near Dalian University of Technology.
 Dalian High-Tech Zone is the base of high-tech industries, housing more than 4,700 enterprises, including 80 Fortune Global 500 companies.
 Not only Chinese IT companies, such as DHC, Hisoft and Neusoft Group, but also American, European, Indian and Japanese IT companies are located there, including Wipro, Infosys, IBM, Dell, HP, Ericsson, Panasonic, Sony, Accenture, Oracle, Hitachi and Cisco.
 Nine professional business incubators are also located in the area, including the Hi-tech Business Incubator, animation and software incubators, with over 400 companies incubated.
 Currently, the "Lüshun South Road Software Industry Belt" Plan is proceeding, including Dalian Software Park Phase 3.

 Intel's Fab 68 is located in Dalian.
 The plan was announced on 26 March 2007, and operations started on 26 October 2010.
 It is Intel's first chip-manufacturing fabrication in East Asia.